Who are Somalia's al-Shabab?

 Ahmed Abdi Godane is the head of the group.
 Known as Mukhtar Abu Zubair, he comes from the northern breakaway region of Somaliland.

-Mr Godane is rarely seen in public.
-His predecessor, Moalim Aden Hashi Ayro, was killed in a US airstrike in 2008.
+He is rarely seen in public.
+His predecessor, Moalim Aden Hashi Ayro, was killed in a US air strike in 2008.

-Mr Godane, who was behind the group's tie-up with al-Qaeda and has a hardline, international agenda has recently emerged victorious from an internal power-struggle.
+Godane, who was behind the group's tie-up with al-Qaeda and has a hard-line, international agenda has emerged victorious from an internal power-struggle.

-His rival, Sheikh Hassan Dahir Aweys, is more focussed on the struggle within Somalia.
+His rival, Sheikh Hassan Dahir Aweys, is more focused on the struggle within Somalia.
 He is now in government custody, while several of his allies have been killed.

 What are al-Shabab's foreign links?

-Al-Shabab joined al-Qaeda in February 2012.
-In a joint video, al-Shabab leader Ahmed Abdi Godane said he "pledged obedience" to al-Qaeda head Ayman al-Zawahiri.
+In a joint video released in February 2012, Godane said he "pledged obedience" to al-Qaeda head Ayman al-Zawahiri.

 The two groups have long worked together and foreigners are known to fight alongside Somali militants.